rafael-c-alexandre/vpn-playbook/README.md

 **`playbooks/prepare.yml`**: This playbook creates a new ansible user with a new private key in the target machine and changes the default ssh port.

-**`playbooks/main.yml`**: (requires prepare.yml to be run before) This playbook runs the major chunk of the VPN setup.
+**`playbooks/main.yml`**: This playbook runs the major chunk of the VPN setup.
 It runs the following ansible roles:
 - `rafael-c-alexandre.security`
 - `rafel-c-alexandre.ntp`

 and installs a Wireguard server (by default in `/etc/wireguard/${INTERFACE}.conf)`), plus generates the requested clients configs (by default in `/etc/wireguard/configs`).

-**`playbooks/wg-portal.yml`**: This playbook install WG Portal for a more user-friendly VPN management (or updates it if already installed) .
+**`playbooks/backup.yml`**: This playbook backs up the current wireguard configuration, depending on the installation mode.
+It creates a `$PROJECT_ROOT/migration/wireguard-migration.zip` path where the backed up data is stored.

 ## Installation